Deilusia/phonegap-twitter-plugin/README.md

 Required:
 - Twitter4j Core Library must be added to your android project.
 You can download the latest version from http://twitter4j.org/.
 I have tested it with version 4.0.1.
 - InAppBrowser Plugin must be added to your project.
-You can install that by following the instrcutions here http://docs.phonegap.com/en/3.0.0/cordova_inappbrowser_inappbrowser.md.html
+You can install that by following the instructions here http://docs.phonegap.com/en/3.0.0/cordova_inappbrowser_inappbrowser.md.html

 Initialize